gem/oq-irmt-qgis/README.md

 On Microsoft Windows, we suggest to use the 32 bit version of QGIS, because some library issues are still open in the 64 bit version.

-On Linux, please make sure that [Scipy](https://www.scipy.org/install.html) is installed.
+On Linux, please make sure that [Scipy](https://www.scipy.org/install.html) and [Matplotlib](https://matplotlib.org/users/installing.html) with Qt4 backend are installed.

 The plugin can be installed using the QGIS Plugins Manager, that is accessible through the QGIS menu as **Plugins -> Manage and install plugins**.
 Please note that the **Settings** of